26 January – 10 February 2026 – SOLD OUT

 retreat|recreate is delighted to present this small group (12 women) indigo focussed exploration of Japan.

 Engage with indigo farmers, ‘National Living Treasure’ artisans, young innovative practitioners, artists, experts and collectors.
 Be inspired by incredible design and craftsmanship, visit specialist indigo museums and studios, enjoy artisan talks, and shop (if you wish) for amazing indigo textiles and handcrafts.
-In addition to numerous hands on experiences with Japanese indigo vats, you’ll experience shibori, needlework, chusen and katazome techniques used in conjunction with indigo dyeing, learn about dyeing washi paper with indigo, explore botanical (cherry blossom) dyeing and the intricate art of Oshima Tsumugi, and experience traditional Ryukyu islands mud dyeing.
+In addition to numerous hands on experiences with Japanese indigo vats, you’ll experience shibori, needlework, kauri and katazome techniques used in conjunction with indigo dyeing, learn about dyeing washi paper with indigo, explore botanical (cherry blossom) dyeing and the intricate art of Oshima Tsumugi, and experience traditional Ryukyu islands mud dyeing.
 We’ll begin in beautiful Kyoto, and cover Japan’s indigo growing region of Tokushima, the weaving town of Kurume, then head to Fukuoka and the Amami islands (part of the Ryukyu islands chain) before finishing up in Osaka.

 Come with us and experience traditional Japanese culture and hospitality, all in the company of a small group of likeminded textile and indigo enthusiasts.

-IMPORTANT: the first blue tour in 2026 (26 Jan – 10 Feb) will be fully escorted by our experienced local Japanese English-speaking guide Akiko and retreat|recreate host Susan Rees-Osborne.
-The second tour (23 Feb – 10 March) will be escorted by Akiko only.
+IMPORTANT: the January 2027 tour will be fully escorted by our experienced local Japanese English-speaking guide and retreat|recreate host Susan Rees-Osborne.
+The February/March 2027 will be escorted by the Japanese guide only.

 If you want to fully immerse yourself into the world of indigo and everything this involves, this is the perfect tour for you.
 The attention to detail was carefully planned.
 The artisans we visited are masters in their field.
 I felt honoured to meet them and be in their presence.
 The hands-on workshops (of which there are many) are also a highlight.
 Great value for money.
 I cannot recommend this tour more highly.
 Japan Blue, you have my heart! – Karen – Japan Blue 2024